ivalas quartet

 Hailed by The Strad for playing with “tremendous heart and beauty,” the Ivalas Quartet has been changing the face of classical music since its inception in 2017 with a mission to enrich the classical music world by spotlighting past and present BIPOC composers alongside the standard repertory.
 Among the many composers whose works they have championed are Eleanor Alberga, Gabriela Lena Frank, Osvaldo Golijov, Jessie Montgomery, Angélica Negrón, Iván Enrique Rodríguez, Carlos Simon, Alvin Singleton, and George Walker.
 They premiered Derrick Skye’s Deliverance through a commission from Caramoor in 2024.

 The Ivalas Quartet served as the Graduate Resident String Quartet at The Juilliard School from 2022 to 2024, where they studied with the Juilliard String Quartet.
 They were previously in residence at the University of Colorado-Boulder under the mentorship of the Takács Quartet.
+They are the inaugural Fellows of the Kaufman Music Center, and Ensemble in Residence of the New York Philharmonic’s Very Young Composers Program in 2025-2026.
+The Quartet was the 2024-2025 Curator/Performing Ensemble of the Schneider Concerts at The New School in New York City and the Bravo!
+Vail Music Festival’s inaugural month-long Resident Chamber Ensemble in 2025.

 Performing on concert series throughout the United States, the quartet has been presented by the Austin Chamber Music Center, Newport Classical, Schneider Concerts, and at the Chautauqua Institution and Skaneateles Festival, Friends of Chamber Music Denver, and CU Presents, where they collaborated with the Takács Quartet in 2020 and 2022.
 In May of 2023 and 2024, they presented full programs at Carnegie Hall, titled “First Light” and “Fate and Yearning.”
+Upcoming performances include recitals at Mondavi Center, the Isabella Stewart Gardner Museum, Four Seasons Arts, and the University of Maine, as well as a second consecutive season as featured ensemble at the Chelsea Music Festival.

 The Ivalas Quartet won a Salon de Virtuosi Career Grant in 2023 and also had the great honor of serving as the 2022-23 Ernst Stiefel String Quartet-in-Residence at Caramoor.
 In 2022, Ivalas won the grand prize at the Coltman Chamber Music Competition, as well as first prize at the 2019 WDAV Young Chamber Musicians Competition.